WojtekKamilowski/CI_PP1_CDVMR/README.md

     Divided by three divs with their id: phone-email, address and social.<br> div id phone-email displays restaurant's phone number and email address on the left side.<br>
     In the center of the footer there is div id address consists of the location dot icon and restaurant's location address and clicking it links to the map view on       Google Maps opened in a new tab.<br>
     From the right side of the id social div, there are icons with clickable links to the social media.
 Footer is responsive, id address and social divs slide under       the id phone-email div from footer's top to its bottom.<br>
+    User stories covered: 3, 4, 5.
     <img src="docs/features/feature-footer.jpg">
 </details>
 <details>